neodyme-labs/solana-security-txt/README.md

 | `expiry`              |    date (optional)   | The date the security.txt will expire.
 The format is YYYY-MM-DD.                                                                                                                                                                |

 ## Security of this Crate
-To minimize dependencies, the security.txt parser is disabled by default, and will only be build when the feature `parser` is set.
+To minimize dependencies, the security.txt parser is disabled by default, and will only be build if the feature `parser` is set.

-Literally all this crate does is defining a single macro:
+Literally all this crate does is define a single macro:

 ```rust
 #[macro_export]